sdebruyn/inzight/README.md

 ## Note

-It's a work in progress, do whatever you want with it.
+It's (like most hobby projects) a never-ending work in progress.
 Contributions are welcome!

 ## License